InPlay-Inc/inplay-inc.github.io/content/docs/Solutions/SMULL/Inplay SMULL Development Guide.md

 Notice:

 > *After successfully setting the slave number on the master side, the corresponding next steps should be taken based on whether the network has already been established.<br>①	If the network has been established, you may want to broadcast the new settings to all slaves.
 Thus, you should issue the command 0xA040 to request the master broadcast new settings.
 After the completion of the broadcast, you will receive a response.
-Once you have successfully received the response, it is necessary to reset the chip by issuing the command 0xA0E1.<br>②	If the network has not yet been established, broadcasting the new settings is unnecessary.
-So, you can reset the chip by issuing the command 0xA0E1.<br><br>After successfully setting the slave number on the slave side, the chip needs to be reset immediately by issuing the command 0xA0E1.*
+Once you have successfully received the response, it is necessary to reset the chip by issuing the command 0xA0E1 or pressing the reset button.<br>②	If the network has not yet been established, broadcasting the new settings is unnecessary.
+So, you can reset the chip by issuing the command 0xA0E1 or pressing the reset button.<br><br>After successfully setting the slave number on the slave side, the chip needs to be reset immediately by issuing the command 0xA0E1 or pressing the reset button.*

 ### **Get Slave ID: 0xA013**
 This command *gets* the slave ID.